Director's Power to Delegate - Act Part 14, Section 117

 Only the director has the power to delegate.
 However, a person may be appointed as the acting director where the director is absent or unable to act.

 The director may choose to cancel any delegated function, duty or power.
-Any delegation does not restrict the director from carrying out the delegated function and the director may subject any delegation to terms she considers appropriate.
+Any delegation does not restrict the director from carrying out the delegated function and the director may subject any delegation to terms they consider appropriate.

 A delegation can be cancelled as a result of a delegate leaving office or a director cancelling the delegation.